#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish off your garden with mulch and compost.
-Mulch controls weeds and keeps your soil from drying out.
+Finish it off with compost and mulch.
+Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more fruit and flowers.
-Compost and mulch can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+It may help foster larger and stronger plants that bear more fruit and flowers.
+Mulch and compost can be DIY creations, but you can also purchase them in-store.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the seeds, soil, and fertilizer you need in the aisles of your Novi Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
+Shop for the fertilizer, soil, and seeds you need in the aisles of your Novi Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores